 Searle’s Raid is an annual event that re-creates the famous bloody pirate raid on St. Augustine in 1668, takes place on the first Friday and Saturday of March.
 Join us in the reenactment of the “1668 Sack of St. Augustine” in St. Augustine Florida, our nations’ oldest city.
 During the day a 17th century-style military encampment will be open to the public at the Gonzalez-Alvarez House (The Oldest House Museum) located at 14 St. Francis St. and will play host to military drills, demonstrations and living history interpretation from 10:00 AM to 4:00 PM.
 The actual sacking and burning of the town will commence Saturday evening at 4:30 PM in the old city’ The actual route may vary depending upon city permits.

 We are always looking for new recruits to portray townspeople, garrison soldiers, Native Americans, and buccaneers!
 Our focus is on an accurate historical impression, using correct materials, styles, and equipment.
 You need not be a historian, actor, or military enthusiast to participate.
 The “Sack of St. Augustine: Capt.
 Robert Searle’s Raid of 1668” is a historical reenactment sponsored by Searle’s Buccaneers and the Men of Menendez (members of the Florida Historic Militia), with the assistance of the St. John’s County Tourist Development Council and the St. Augustine Historical Society.

 In 1655, Oliver Cromwell’s “Western Design” resulted in the capture of Spanish Jamaica, thus providing English freebooters with a safe base from which to plunder the Spanish Main.
 The “Golden Age of Piracy” had begun!
 In 1668, Captain Robert Searle and his privateers sailed from Jamaica to loot the silver ingots held in the royal coffers at St. Augustine.
 Under the cover of night, they slipped into the harbor and attacked the sleeping town, killing sixty people and pillaging government buildings, churches and homes.
 The devastation wrought by these bloodthirsty pirates prompted Spain’s Council of the Indies to issue money to build a massive stone fortress on Matanzas Bay to protect the city.
 The Castillo de San Marcos still stands as an enduring reminder of Florida’s exciting heritage!

 For those of you that can this year there is additional information for you.
-The setup and arrival time for the event will be after 5pm Thursday at the Colonial Quarter.
+The setup and arrival time for the event will be after 5pm Thursday at the Gonzalez-Alvarez House.
 You can unload in the Gonzalez-Alvarez House parking lot.
 To enter encampment parking use the driveway at 76 Marine St. Drive to parking lot directly behind the Gonzalez-Alvarez House.
 Remember that you are on your own for food on Thursday.
-Please, on Thursday, have your vehicle removed from the trolley as soon as you have unloaded your equipment.
-You can return and set up you campsite.
-Parking is available in the visitor’s parking lot on West Castillo Dr.

-If you arrive on Friday during the day or Saturday morning, please unload as quickly as possible then move your car to the parking area; you can then return to setup your camp.
+If you arrive on Friday during the day or Saturday morning, please unload as quickly as possible then move your car to the parking area.
 Exceptions will be made for those with handicap access tags issued by a state DMV.

 If you need to break down your camp and leave before Sunday, you must see an event organizer for help with this.
 The purpose behind these rules are to keep the camping area as “period” as possible.
 We feel that this enhances everyone’s enjoyment while at the event.
 Cars will be allowed into camp Sunday morning between 9 and noon.

-As a condition of our grant, the Colonial Quarter is open and free to the public on Saturday.
+As a condition of our grant, the encampment will be free to the public.

 General Appearance, Guidelines and Suggestions